gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/50 - John.md

 3. Big theme “open the eyes”.
 When the man opened his eyes, he is able to say “He is a prophet!”
 (John 9:17)
 4. John 9:38 the cured man believed and “worshipped” Jesus.
 5. John 9:40-41 There’s guilt for those who see but deny Christ.
+# Chapter 10
+**Key themes:**
+1. Jesus is the good shepherd.
+2. v17, prefiguration of the resurrection.
+3. The Jews wanted to stone Jesus for blasphemy, for making himself God.
+# Chapter 11
+**Key themes:**
+1. Martha confesses that Jesus is the son of God.
+2. Resurrection of Lazarus.
+3. The high priests and the Pharisees worry that if people believe in Jesus, the Romans would destroy the temple and the nation.
+But Caiaphas prophesied that Jesus should die for the nation, and to unite the children of God.
+# Chapter 12
+**Key themes:**
+1. Entrance of Jesus in Jerusalem a week before Passover.
+(Palm Tree Sunday)